Mtalvadi/potentialvalueflow/README.md

 ![image](https://github.com/Mtalvadi/potentialvalueflow/assets/83495051/d21998d7-90d3-4189-8c33-96807e7161c1)

 3. Once converted, go to the Opportunity record and check the Amount field value.
-It would be the exactly same as Potential Value field (Potential Value field can be hidden or removed from the Opportunity page layout later as below is just for demonstration purpose).
+It would be the exactly same as Potential Value field.

+Note: Potential Value field can be hidden or removed from the Opportunity page layout later as below is just for demonstration purpose.

 ![image](https://github.com/Mtalvadi/potentialvalueflow/assets/83495051/0b3a5961-a381-4428-ae02-5ea4a9704010)